AlbertineN/yolo/explanation.md

 ## Note
 Change the backend proxy link in the client application from http://localhost/5000/api/products to http://35.231.157.129:5000/ "the backend gke proxy" for a good connection to the database in our cluster.
+The file location is client/src/components/ProductControl.js.
+Then build a version docker image, push to git hub then pull it in the client manifest.